You may not have heard of ‘kama muta’ – but chances are you’ve experienced it during your favourite workout.

 Studies also show that athletes can associate a certain song with the optimum state of mind, helping them to power through and perform better thanks to a more motivated mindset.

-Now researchers have used portable electroencephalogram (EEG) monitoring technology to measure three types of brainwaves during exercise.
+Brain imaging allows us to see what happens when we hear music we enjoy.
+Researchers have used portable electroencephalogram (EEG) monitoring technology to measure three types of brainwaves during exercise.
 This lets them compare the brain’s electrical feedback while exercising outdoors to music, a podcast, or no soundtrack at all.

 They found music rearranges the brain’s electrical frequency, causing a slight reduction in focus but enhancing enjoyment 28% more than silence and 13% more than a podcast.